Shopify/polaris/src/components/Form/README.md

 # Form

-A wrapper component that handles the submission of Forms.
+A wrapper component that handles the submission of forms.

 ---

-## Best Practices
+## Best practices

-The form component should:
+The form component should be used to:

-* Be used to wrap around all form input elements
+* Wrap around all form input elements
-* Be used too emulate the native HTML `form` element behaviour with a custom `onSubmit` callback
+* Emulate the native HTML `form` element behaviour with a custom `onSubmit` callback

 ---